onflow/flow-go/CodingConventions.md

 This is a highly-compressed summary of [Error Handling in Flow (Notion)](https://www.notion.so/dapperlabs/Error-Handling-in-Flow-a7692d60681c4063b48851c0dbc6ed10)

 A blockchain is a security-first system.
-Therefore, encountering a problem and continuing on a "best effort" basis is * not* an option.
+Therefore, encountering a problem and continuing on a "best effort" basis is *not* an option.
 There is a clear definition of the happy path (i.e. the block must be in storage).
 Any deviation of this happy path is either

 1. a protocol violation (from a different node), which itself is clearly defined
 2. is an uncovered edge case (which could be exploited in the worst case to compromise the system)
 3. a corrupted internal state of the node

-### guidelines
+### Guidelines

 * avoid generic errors, such as
   ```golang